 As you work on tasks, create Standard Operating Procedures (SOP).
 Standard Operating Procedures are a set of rules for how the company operates.

 Your SOP should build on your business development plan.
-For example, I have created a whole set of SOP for sales outreach.
+For example, I have created a whole set of SOP for things like candidate sourcing and sales outreach.

 I started by setting sales targets for the company with SMART goals.
 I then looked at how I’d achieve those goals.
 Then, I tested my approach.
 Once I found a system that worked, I broke the job down into chunks.